Lester Rawlins: Career

+Rawlins' feature film appearances include Diary of a Mad Housewife and They Might Be Giants.
 On television, Rawlins had recurring roles on The Defenders, Kojak, The Secret Storm, and Ryan's Hope.
-His feature films included Diary of a Mad Housewife and They Might Be Giants.
-Rawlins was a regular on the CBS soap opera, The Edge of Night for several years, where he played the role of wealthy Orin Hillyer.
+He was a regular on the CBS soap opera, The Edge of Night for several years, where he played the role of wealthy Orin Hillyer.
+Rawlins' final screen role was on The Equalizer in the 1985 episode "Reign of Terror" portraying Doctor Timms, who is retiring from his practice, being too tired of local gang activity.

-He also could be heard on television and radio commercials, and was most notably the voice-over for the Dunkin' Donuts TV and radio advertising campaign created by the New York advertising agency Ally & Gargano.
+He also could be heard on television and radio commercials, and was most notably the voice-over for the Dunkin' Donuts television and radio advertising campaign created by the New York advertising agency Ally & Gargano.

 Death

 Rawlins died of cardiac arrest in New York City in 1988.